 Once more, I'm an idiot when it comes to wine, but my personal favorite out of the six bottles we tried was the Acqua Reale.
 I even snuck in a couple of more pours before Marinella could see.
 As so I thought… #amateur

 Casa del Vino Ticino

 6834 Morbio Inferiore

 B&B Chiarina - The Ticino uncle I always wanted to stay with

 I feel like I am part of Ricardo's family.
 He is the Ticino uncle I always wanted.
-Ricardo is from the Muggio Valley and his fountain of information of the valley cannot be bought.
+Ricardo is from the Muggio Valley, and his fountain of valley information cannot be bought.
 It's lived.
 The B&B Chiarina offers breakfast, guides for biking, hiking, and fishing.
 And most importantly, love for the Muggio Valley.